roc-11/football-crazy-pp5/README.md

 # Ecommerce Business Model

 This site sells goods to individual customers, and therefore follows a `Business to Customer` model.
 It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.

+As a B2C e-commerce platform, Football Crazy specialises in high-quality and elite football boots.
+Our goal is to become the go-to Football Boot provider in Ireland, offering a wide range of products through our online store.

 It is still in its early development stages, although it already has a newsletter, and links for social media marketing.

 Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.

 A newsletter list can be used by the business to send regular messages to site users.
 For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!

+**Business Overview**
+* The main business objective Football Crazy is to provide a seamless e-commerce experience for football players and coaches.
+* Football Crazy is a retail store and it is a B2C (business to customer) type of business.
+* The deliverables for the Football Crazy store are products (boots, kit, football accessories, gloves, shinpads and training equipment).
+* The business uses a single payment system, that is the transaction is finished after a single payment is made.
+* This business does not have a physical storefront, it is an online-only store

 ## Search Engine Optimization (SEO) & Social Media Marketing